FDA/open.fda.gov/_posts/2014-02-26-introducing-openfda.markdown

 ---
 layout:         post
-title:          Introducing openFDA
-author:         Taha Kass-Hout
-author_bio:     Dr. Taha Kass-Hout is the Chief Health Informatics Officer and Chief Technology Officer (acting) of FDA.
-author_email:   taha.kass-hout@fda.hhs.gov
-author_twitter: DrTaha_FDA
-author_image:   p_author_tahakasshout.jpg
 date:           2014-02-27
+title:          "Introducing openFDA"
+author:         "Taha Kass-Hout"
+author_bio:     "Dr. Taha Kass-Hout is the Chief Health Informatics Officer and Chief Technology Officer (acting) of FDA."
+author_email:   "taha.kass-hout@fda.hhs.gov"
+author_twitter: "DrTaha_FDA"
+author_image:   "p_author_tahakasshout.jpg"
-cover:          p_blog_introducing_openFDA.jpg
+cover:          "p_blog_introducing_openFDA.jpg"
 ---

 Welcome to the new home of openFDA!
 We are incredibly excited to see so much interest in our work and hope that this site can be a valuable resource to those wishing to use public FDA data in both the public and private sector to further regulatory or scientific missions, educate the public, and save lives.